Alluxio/alluxio/docs/README.md

 HTML files compiled from markdown files.

-In addition to generating the site as HTML from the markdown files, jekyll can serve the site via a webserver.
-To build and run a webserver, use the command `jekyll serve` and then visit the site at [http://localhost:4000](http://localhost:4000).
+In addition to generating the site as HTML from the markdown files, jekyll can serve the site via a web server.
+To build and run a web server, use the command `jekyll serve` and then visit the site at [http://localhost:4000](http://localhost:4000).

 ## Multi-lauguage Support